I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/udecxwdfdevice/nf-udecxwdfdevice-udecxwdfdeviceaddusbdeviceemulation.md

 <p>The method returns STATUS_SUCCESS if the operation succeeds.
 Otherwise, this method might return an appropriate <a href="https://msdn.microsoft.com/7792201b-63bb-4db5-803d-2af02893d505">NTSTATUS</a> error code. </p>

 ## -remarks
-<p>The UDE client driver for the emulated host controller and the USB device must call this method after the <a href="https://msdn.microsoft.com/library/windows/hardware/ff545926">WdfDeviceCreate</a> call. </p>
+<p>The UDE client driver for the emulated host controller and the USB device must call this method after the <a href="..\wdfdevice\nf-wdfdevice-wdfdevicecreate.md">WdfDeviceCreate</a> call. </p>

 <p>During this call, the client driver-supplied event callback implementations are also registered.
-Supply function  pointers to those functions by call setting appropriate members of <a href="https://msdn.microsoft.com/library/windows/hardware/mt628008">UDECX_WDF_DEVICE_CONFIG</a>. </p>

-<p>The method makes the framework device object capable of performing operations related to a controller and its root hub, such as handling various queues required to process IOCTL requests sent to the attached USB device. </p>

-<p>The UDE client driver for the emulated host controller and the USB device must call this method after the <a href="https://msdn.microsoft.com/library/windows/hardware/ff545926">WdfDeviceCreate</a> call. </p>

-<p>During this call, the client driver-supplied event callback implementations are also registered.
-Supply function  pointers to those functions by call setting appropriate members of <a href="https://msdn.microsoft.com/library/windows/hardware/mt628008">UDECX_WDF_DEVICE_CONFIG</a>. </p>
+Supply function  pointers to those functions by call setting appropriate members of <a href="buses.udecx_wdf_device_config">UDECX_WDF_DEVICE_CONFIG</a>. </p>

 <p>The method makes the framework device object capable of performing operations related to a controller and its root hub, such as handling various queues required to process IOCTL requests sent to the attached USB device. </p>